HOW TO MANAGE AN ANNUAL GRANT

 - AA, AE, APS and RAPS: the Revised Budget shows your request and match only and not your entire project expenses.

 - MCI, CEP and PS: The Revised Budget shows the exact amount of your grant award PLUS the exact amount of the match, not the entire organizational budget.
-Please try to use as few categories or line items as possible.
+Use as few categories or line items as possible.

 GRANT CONTRACT PACKET

 Once we receive your Revised Budget form, we will then send you your Grant Contract Packet.
 The packet will contain two copies of the Grant Contract.
-Sign both AND return both to the Commission.
+Sign both AND return both to the Commission before your activity date, or October 30, whichever comes first.
 First time recipients, to expedite the processing time of grant payment requests, sign the IRS W-9 form and ACH Direct Deposit Form and return with your contracts.
 In approximately 4-6 weeks, you will receive one of the contracts back with all required signatures.

 In order to receive funds, you must complete and submit the Request for Funds Form.